timmcginley/41936/Schedule/index.md

 * PM: What values do you want your team to have?
 * Aspirations: How ambitious are you?

+<! --- 2025 WISHLIST
+AIM improve student independence etc. (Question 10) Special session of invitied speakers to workshop how the students could bid their own time - maybe this could be week 1 instead?
+-->

 ### Activity
 * Team formation
     * find subject